 A Congenital Defect

-As cool as a Ridgeback's ridge may look like, turns out that it’s actually a congenital defect, in simple words, a birth defect.
+As cool as a Ridgeback's ridge may look, turns out that the ridge is actually the result of a congenital defect, in simple words, it's a birth defect.

 Turns out, a Rhodesian Ridgeback's ridge is due to an abnormal migration of neural crest cell.
 In simple words, when the puppy is still in the womb, embryological cells inappropriately migrate in the wrong direction, leading to the ridge.

 The dorsal ridge of inverted hair found on the Rhodesian's back is such an important feature in this breed that a ridge-less specimen is considered a serious fault and means for disqualification in the show ring.

 According to the American Kennel Club standard, the ridge is this breed's hallmark and regarded as the characteristic feature of the breed.

 The breed standard calls for a ridge that is clearly defined, symmetrical and made of hairs growing in the opposite direction compared to the rest of the coat.
 The ridge starts right behind the shoulders and tapers off to a point as it reaches the hip area.

 The ridge should also have two crowns (whorls) that are directly opposite to each other.
 Having only one whorl or having more than two is considered a serious fault.

 The lower edge of the whorls are also expected to not extend further down the ridge than one third of the ridge.